-5.3 The Plan as a Decision Framework of Reference and as a Process

-The plan (necessarily medium or long-term: 5-10 years) which is thought to be essential in order to operate the passage: from 'Welfare State' to 'Welfare Society' is such to assure the passage from the state's financial redistribution of a few incomes and services, to the comprehensive management of a more balanced society, and thus 'programmed' in advance to be such.
-Such a plan would therefore be a point of reference for all decisions interventions made in the
+3.3 The Plan as a Decision Framework of Reference and as a Process which is thought to be essential in order to operate the passage: from 'Welfare State' to 'Welfare Society' is such to assure the passage from the state's financial redistribution of a few incomes and services, to the comprehensive management of a more balanced society, and thus 'programmed' in advance to be such.
+Such a plan would therefore be a point of reference for all decisions interventions made in the public sector, articulated however in a large quantity number of 'agencies' and 'powers', central and local, general and sectoral, as happens in the complexity of political and institutional regulations which make up modern society.